-We can formally think of this as having a system with, say, n components, denoted $\{C_1, C_2, \ldots, C_n\}$, where a unique failing component can be identified at failures of the system, and where PM if applicable is represented by one of these components in order to simplify notation.
+We can formally think of this as having a system or component with, say, n components, denoted $\{C_1, C_2, \ldots, C_n\}$, where a unique failing component can be identified at failures of the system, and where PM if present is represented by one of these components in order to simplify notation.
 Let W_j be the potential failure time due to failure of component C_j , $j = 1, 2, \ldots, n$.
-What is observed is the failure time $T = \min(W_1, \ldots, W_n)$ and the identity of the failing component, say J = jif the component C_j fails.
-This determines a competing risks situation with n competing risks and with the observed outcome (T, J) (Crowder [20, Ch.
-3]).
-The joint distribution of (T, J) is thus identifiable from data, as are the so called typespecific hazards defined by
+What is observed is the failure time $T = \min(W_1, \ldots, W_n)$ and the identity of the failing component, say J = j if the component C_j fails.
+This determines a competing risks situation with n competing risks and with the observed outcome (T, J)(Crowder [20, Ch.
+7.1]).
+The joint distribution of (T, J) is thus identifiable, as are the so called type-specific hazards defined by

-(14) $$h_j(t) = \lim{\Delta t \downarrow 0} \frac{Pr(t < T \le t + \Delta t, \ J = j \mid T > t)}{\Delta t}$$
+$$h_j(t) = \lim{\Delta t \downarrow 0} \frac{Pr(t < T \le t + \Delta t, \ J = j \mid T > t)}{\Delta t}.$$ (14)

-However, neither the joint nor the marginal distributions of the individual potential failure times W_1, \ldots, W_n are identifiable in general from observation of (T, J) only.
-This follows from the so-called Cox-Tsiatis impasse, see Crowder [20, Ch.
-7].
-On the other hand, these marginal and joint distributions are indeed of interest in reliability applications, for example in connection with maintenance optimization.
+However, neither the joint nor the marginal distributions of the individual potential failure times W_1, \ldots, W_n are identifiable in general.
+This follows from the so-called Cox-Tsiatis impasse, see Crowder [20].
+On the other hand, in reliability applications, these marginal and joint distributions are indeed of interest, for example in connection with maintenance optimization.
 An example is given in the next paragraph.

-Consider the setup of Cooke [15, 16] involving a competing risks situation with a potential failure of a unit at some time W_1 and a potential action of preventive maintenance to be performed at time W_2 .
-Thus n = 2, while C_1 corresponds to failure of the unit (J = 1), and C_2 (J = 2) corresponds to the action of PM.
-Knowing the marginal distribution of W_1 would be particularly important since it is the basic failure time distribution of the unit when there is no PM.
+Consider the setup of Cooke [15, 16] involving a competing risks situation with a potential component failure at some time W_1 and an action of preventive maintenance to be performed at time W_2 .
+Thus n = 2, while C_1 corresponds to failure of the component (J = 1), and C_2 (J = 2) corresponds to the action of PM.
+Knowing the marginal distribution of W_1 would be particularly important since it is the basic failure time distribution of the component.
 However, as noted above, the marginal distributions of W_1 and W_2 are not identifiable unless specific assumptions are made on the dependence between W_1 and W_2 .
-The most common assumption of this kind is that W_1 and W_2 are independent, in which case identifiability follows ([61],[20, Ch.
-7]).
-However, this assumption is unreasonable in the present application, since the maintenance crew is likely to have some information regarding the unit's state during operation.
-This insight is used to perform maintenance in order to avoid a failure.
+The most common assumption of this kind is that W_1 and W_2 are independent, in which case identifiability follows ([61, 20]).
+However, this assumption is unreasonable in the present application, since the maintenance crew is likely to have some information regarding the component's state during operation.
+This insight is used to perform maintenance in order to avoid component failures.
 Thus we are in practice faced with a situation of dependent competing risks between W_1 and W_2 , and hence identifiability of marginal distributions require additional assumptions.

 Lindqvist, Støve and Langseth [49] suggested a model called the repair alert model for describing the joint behavior of the failure time W_1 and time W_2 of PM.
 This model is a special case of random signs censoring, Cooke [15, 16], under which the marginal distribution of W_1 is always identifiable.
-Recall that W_2 is said to be a random signs censoring of W_1 if the event $\{W_2 < W_1\}$ is stochastically independent of W_1 , that is if the event of having a PM before failure is not influenced by the time W_1 at which the system fails or would have failed without PM.
-The idea is that the system emits some kind of signal before failure, and that this signal is discovered with a probability which does not depend on the age of the system.
+Recall that W_2 is said to be a random signs censoring of W_1 if the event $\{W_2 < W_1\}$ is stochastically independent of W_1 , that is if the event of having a PM before failure is not influenced by the time W_1 at which the component fails or would have failed without PM.
+The idea is that the component emits some kind of signal before failure, and that this signal is discovered with a probability which does not depend on the age of the component.
 The repair alert model extends this idea by introducing a so called repair alert function which describes the "alertness" of the maintenance crew as a function of time.